In this post we will provide an overview of the last 2 tabs on LGA pages. The last 2 features allow you to:

 Spill Over Heatmaps

 The spill over heatmap has a scale of growth, which highlights the colouring associated with YoY growth percentage.
-For example, the green and light green areas have experienced 7-15% YoY growth.
+For example, the dark blue areas have experienced up to 25% YoY growth.

 The spill over paradigm can occur at different levels.
 One common pattern in Australia is when capital city markets boom, followed by spill over growth in regional areas.
 Similar pattern of growth can occur between suburbs within a Council Area.

-We can see that the darker green areas on the spill over heatmap are ahead of other suburbs in terms of growth.
-It is possible that the lighter shade of green suburbs are lagging behind.
+We can see that the darker blue areas on the spill over heatmap are ahead of other suburbs in terms of growth.
+It is possible that the lighter shade of blue suburbs are lagging behind.
 You can explore these suburbs further and bench-mark them against all criteria we covered off in part 1, part 2 and part 3 of our blog series.

-By clicking on the “i” marker, you can find out:
+By rolling over a suburb, you can find out:

-You can also switch from houses to units by clicking on the ‘unit’ button in the top right-hand corner.
+You can also switch from houses to units by clicking on the ‘unit’ button.

 Tying in Spill Over Heatmap with the Demand Profile